BDBevan/NodeJS_Readme/README.md

 ## Installation

 FS and inqurirer will be required to be installed via NPM.

 ## Usage

-Install all packages required.
-Enter all the project details when prompted.
+The command to execute the require packages via the package.json file is "npm i"

 ## License